 Kelly joined the full-time staff team as Program Director in December of 2012.
 She is a native Memphian, graduating from White Station High School and Auburn University with a bachelors in International Trade and Spanish.
 Here at SOS, Kelly lends her talents to recruit, register, and host groups of campers.
 She lives in Midtown with her new hubby, Levi.
 When she’s not with her twelve (!!) nieces and nephews, you can find her scavenging local antique stores, hoarding candy in her desk, or generously giving hugs.
 Contact Kelly

 In August 2016, Tyler joined our full time staff team after completing the SOS Academy (Class of 2016) and two previous summers as SOS summer staff.
 Hailing all the way from Bean Station, TN, he attended Walters State Community College where he was involved with the campus ministry.
 Tyler loves the outdoors and everything that comes with it– from bike rides to blazing a trail through the woods– and he is always ready to spend time in the Lords beauty.
-He is excited to call Memphis home.
+He is excited to call Memphis home with his new wife Ashleigh.
 Contact Tyler

 Jake was born and raised in a small town outside of Omaha, Nebraska.
 He spent many of his summers working on a produce farm.
 Jake graduated from the University of Missouri with a degree in Sociology and Religious Studies.
 While at Mizzou, he got involved with a campus church where he met his wife, Amanda.
 They spent their first week of dating volunteering at an SOS Spring Break trip.
 They tied the knot in May 2013 and shortly after they moved to Memphis for Jake to participate in the SOS Academy where he worked at the Urban Farm.
 Jake enjoys playing wheelchair basketball, disc golf, and wood working.
 He is also an avid people watcher and loves eating and hanging out at Caritas Village in Binghampton.
 Contact Jake